ibireme/yyjson/doc/API.md

 By default, yyjson performs strict UTF-8 encoding validation on input strings.
 If an invalid character is encountered, an error will be reported.

 You can use `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flags to allow invalid Unicode encoding.
-However, please note that if you enable these flags, the resulting value from yyjson may contain invalid characters, which can be used by other code and may introduce security risks.
+However, please note that if you enable these flags, the resulting values from yyjson may contain invalid characters, which could be used by other code and introduce security risks.

+You can use `yyjson_set_str_noesc(yyjson_val *val, bool noesc)` or `yyjson_mut_set_str_noesc(yyjson_mut_val *val, bool noesc)` to mark a string as not needing to be escaped during JSON writing.
+This will make string writing faster and preserve the original string bytes.

 ## NUL Character
 This library supports the `NUL` character (also known as the `null terminator`, or Unicode `U+0000`, ASCII `\0`) inside strings.